WebAssembly/component-model/design/mvp/Binary.md

 * As described in the explainer, each component and instance type is validated with an initially-empty type index space.
 Outer aliases can be used to pull in type definitions from containing components.
+* Not only type declarators and type import declarators add to the type index space; type export declarators do so as well.
 * The uniqueness validation rules for `externname` described below are also applied at the instance- and component-type level.
 * Validation of `externdesc` requires the various `typeidx` type constructors